openwallet-foundation/bifold-wallet/README.md

 # Summary

 Aries Mobile Agent React Native (Bifold) is an open-source mobile Aries client that's part of the [Hyperledger Foundation](https://www.hyperledger.org/), a global ecosystem committed to advancing enterprise-grade blockchain technologies.
-This project is centered around Verifiable Credentials (VC), using blockchain and best in-class cryptograpy technology to deliver trusted, secure data exchanges.
+This project is centered around Verifiable Credentials (VC), using blockchain and best in-class cryptography technology to deliver trusted, secure data exchanges.

 Designed with React Native, Bifold offers cross-platform capabilities, supporting a wide range of use-cases and devices.
 Bifold is built on the Aries Framework Javascript (AFJ), providing a solid foundation for its architecture.